greenerservices/greenerservices.github.io/app/principles/actions/2c-work-as-greener-teams.md

 }) }}
 * * *

-###  (iii) Approaches to meetings
+###  (iii) Take a greener approach to meetings

 Set up purposeful meetings, with a clear agenda and actions to take away.

 If a meeting is online, turn off videos after introductions and only screen share when required

 #### Environmental benefit:
-Placeholder
+Greener meetings save on resources.

 {{ govukDetails({
   summaryText: "Read more",
-  html: "Placeholder"
+  html: "Coming soon!"
 }) }}
 * * *

 ###  (iv) Provide training to help deliver greener services

-Training promotes a sustainable culture.
+Training for how to deliver promotes a culture of environmental sustainability.
 Sharing understanding of sustainability goals helps create passion.

 Make sure sustainability training is available to all staff, including contractors.

 #### Environmental benefit:
-Placeholder
+Training provides the know-how and culture for delivering change.

 {{ govukDetails({
   summaryText: "Read more",
-  html: "Placeholder"
+  html: "Coming soon!"
 }) }}
 * * *